deunix-educ/TermuxSmsGateway/README.md

 #### Goal:

-Make any laptop with an Internet connection a SMS gateway Send SMS from his desktop using a web interface or other.
+Send and receive SMS or notification to a smartphone destination from any desktop using a web interface or other client.
-Receive SMS on his desk in order to use the content.

 #### Method used

-- SMS sending
+##### SMS emission

-- SMS are created on one machine (1 or more) on the network.
+    - SMS or notifications are created on one machine (1 or more) on the net.
-    - They are then published to a public or private MQTT server
+        - Messages are then published to a public or private MQTT server
-    - The messages are received on an MQTT client installed on the laptop (1 or more).
-    - The messages are then sent to the recipients.
+        - Smsquitto MQTT client installed on the smartphone gateway (1 or more), then receive and send these messages to recipients.

 #### SMS reception

-- The SMS are received on the smartphone and published to the MQTT server
+    - SMS received on the smartphone gateway are published to a MQTT server.
-- The messages are received on a MQTT client installed on the subscribed machine (1 or more)
+    - A MQTT client installed on a machine (1 or more) that have subscribed to a valid topic receive these messages

 #### Non-exhaustive use